 Who’s at fault in a rush hour accident?

-If you were injured in a peak hour car accident and other motorist is at fault, you should be able to seek compensation for your injury, losses, and damages.
+If you were injured in a peak hour car accident and another motorist is at fault, you should be able to seek compensation for your injury, losses, and damages.
 However, many motorists attempt to minimize their negligence in a car accident during rush hour by arguing that your negligent actions contributed to the crash.

-If the other motorist is able to convince insurance companies that you were negligent, your personal injury claim may be minimized or denied.
+If the other motorist is able to convince insurance companies that you were negligent, your Personal Injury claim may be minimized or denied.
 Pennsylvania is a modified comparative negligence state, which means your compensation can be reduced by the percentage of your own fault in a car crash.